luismarques/qemu/docs/opentitan/otptool.md

 * `-s` decodes some of the content of the OTP fuse values.
 This option requires the `-j` option.

+* `-U` when a RAW file is loaded, update its contents after bit modification changes or ECC recovery.
+This option is mutually exclusive with VMEM

 * `-v` can be repeated to increase verbosity of the script, mostly for debug purpose.

 * `-w` tell the script not to truncate the values of the large fields, _i.e._ the fields than contain long sequence of bytes.
 If repeated, the empty long fields are also printed in full, as a sequence of empty bytes.

+* `--clear-bit` clears the specified bit in the OTP data.
+This flag may be repeated.
+This option is only intended to corrupt the OTP content so that HW & SW behavior may be exercised should such a condition exists.
+See [Bit position syntax](#bit-syntax) for how to specify a bit.

+* `--set-bit` sets the specified bit in the OTP data.
+This flag may be repeated.
+This option is only intended to corrupt the OTP content so that HW & SW behavior may be exercised should such a condition exists.
+See [Bit position syntax](#bit-syntax) for how to specify a bit.

+* `--toggle-bit` toggles the specified bit in the OTP data.
+This flag may be repeated.
+This option is only intended to corrupt the OTP content so that HW & SW behavior may be exercised should such a condition exists.
+See [Bit position syntax](#bit-syntax) for how to specify a bit.

 #### Note

 Earlgrey OTP virtual device has not been updated to support Present scrambler, so neither `-C` nor `-I` option should be used to generate an Earlgrey-compatible RAW image.

+### Bit position specifier [#bit-syntax]

+`--clear-bit` and `--set-bit` options expect the location of the bit to alter.
+The syntax to specify a bit is defined as `<offset>/<bit>` where `offset` is the byte offset in the OTP data stream and `bit` is the bit within the specified location.

+The address is rounded down to the granule size, _e.g._ if OTP fuses are organized as 16-bit slots, address 2N and 2N+1 are considered the same.

+If the bit is larger than the data slot, it indicates the location with the ECC part, _e.g._ if OTP fuses are organized as 16-bit slots wtih 6-bit ECC, bit 0 to 15 indicates a bit into the data slot, while bit 16 to 21 indicates an ECC bit.

 ### Examples